Jian-Min-Huang/k8s-sample-2020/README.md

 |Trace|Cloud Sleuth & Zipkin|jaeger|
 |Config|Cloud Config|Configmap|
 * These two are not fully replaced relation!
 For example, even you use Grafana & Prometheus you still need Actuator to export the metrics in application.
-* Istio doesn't have downgrade fallback feature until 1.4.
+* Istio doesn't have fallback feature until 1.4.
+* Spring Cloud Kubernetes also has Discovery Client, Ribbon and Hystrix feature.
+* Properties under spring.cloud.kubernetes.reload. should not be used in config maps or secrets: changing such properties at runtime may lead to unexpected results. [ref](https://cloud.spring.io/spring-cloud-static/spring-cloud-kubernetes/1.0.0.M2/multi/multi__propertysource_reload.html)

 ## Monitor 📺
 |item|frameworks or tools|